RakhithJK/jgm-pandoc-wiki/Pandoc-Filters.md

   - provides a way to embed queries in a Pandoc document, so that when the document is converted to a new format, the query is replaced with the results.
   Not a _standalone_ filter, but a filter you can use as part of an application.
+- [run-code-inline](https://codeberg.org/mhwombat/run-code-inline) reads text (e.g., Markdown or Asciidoc) from stdin, echoes it to stdout, simultaneously running any commands and inserting the output immediately after the command.
+  Useful for writing tutorials and software documentation.
+Not Pandoc-specific, but useful as part of a Pandoc toolchain.

 ### Citation related